lukastautz/ltbgp/README.md

 - Communities
 - Large communities
 - MD5 authentication
-- Parsing UPDATEs, adding them to a local hashtable, and installing them to a local routing table based on very simplified and not RFC-compliant logic (the route with the highest localpref/as-path-length value is installed, for routes with the same value the route that was received first is installed)
+- Parsing UPDATEs, adding them to a local hashtable, and installing them to a local routing table (selection is based on very simplified and not RFC-compliant logic (the route with the highest `localpref/as-path-length` value is installed, for routes with the same value the route that was received first is installed))
 - 32-bit ASNs (should work with both 16-bit and 32-bit neighbors)
 - Prepending the local ASN
 - Validation of remote BGP messages (RFC incompliant, only the general message format, AS_PATH, MP_REACH_NLRI and MP_UNREACH_NLRI are validated)